MRC Bookings and Reserves

 Richmond Area Media Cooperative (Co-op) Requests

 Co-op requests should be made in writing at least two weeks in advance.
 Faculty should include the date, time, and location titles are needed.
-They should be sent to Dywana Saunders.
+They should be sent to Interlibrary Loan.
 Items may be kept up to two weeks.
 Students must watch RALC titles in the MRC, unless faculty written permission is given.

-Faculty may place items on reserve by contacting Nick Vogel or Dywana Saunders.
+Faculty may place items on reserve by contacting Nick Vogel.
 Please include the dates you wish an item to remain on reserve.
 Should items need to be placed on reserve in the Music Library, please make note of this on your request.
 Items on reserve may be viewed in the MRC for four hours; faculty may remove items from reserve by contacting the MRC in advance.

 Videos or DVDs that the University does not own and cannot be located in the Film Co-op may sometimes be rented from outside sources for a fee.
-Please contact Dywana Saunders for your requests in writing at least two weeks prior to use.
+Please contact us for your requests in writing at least two weeks prior to use.

 Guide to Research on Film